brshallo/brshallo/content/about.md

 * Co-lead NetApp Data Science study group on topics including *Feature Engineering*, *Pricing Optimization*, and *Interpretable Machine Learning*.
 * Promote adoption of improved practices in areas such as hiring Data Scientists and workflows for predictive modeling.
-* Regular presenter to NetApp Data Science community and local technical communities.
+* Present to local and global Data Science communities.
-* Mentor emerging NetApp talent and supported local university students completing their cap-stone projects in data analytics.
+* Mentor new hires, support local university students completing capstone project, teach Data Analytics workshops.
 * "NetApp Service Award" recipient in recognition of volunteerism.

 Bryan created this blog as a place to document some of his ideas and learning.
 He wanted to do so in a way that was consistent with the open tutorials, books, software, and communities he has learned from over the course of his career.